Showing posts with label 2014. Show all posts

 My brain hurts!

-It's your calculative thinking that chooses where to place the mirrors in order to align the beam of light just right - so it can blast that red blob!
-However, doing so proves a LOT harder than you first imagine thanks to each screen's design.
+Your thinking determines where to position the mirrors to perfectly align the light beam - so it can blast that red blob!
+However, doing so proves a LOT harder than you first imagine, thanks to each screen's design.
 As you progress, you'll see lots of different types of objects that can either aid or restrict your options.
-For example:

 Closed doorways need to be activated using the beam before they can be used.
 Easy that, init!